Tsegereda Haile Kifle

 Progress

-Informed by community consultation workshops and relevant theories, a draft Community Identification of Developmental Disabilities tool (CIDD) has been prepared.
+Informed by community consultation workshops and relevant theories, a draft Community Identification of Developmental Disabilities tool (CIDD) was prepared.
 The draft tool includes two short stories depicting symptoms of a child with delayed development complemented with pictorial illustrations and a simplified decision tree to help determine whether the child should be referred for further assessment.
 In addition, there is a referral slip attached to the tool for families who are assessed to have a child with probable DD and who agreed take up the referral.
 The tool will be administered by community support workers.

-Pilot training sessions for community support workers (CSWs) were held in March and April 2023.
-The sessions lasted 2 and a half days with 10-12 community support workers attending at each site.
+During Phase 3 of Tsegereda's project, 64 cognitive interviews with caregivers and health workers were conducted across the four sites in Kenya and Ethiopia to assess the understandability of the CIDD tool administration and referral procedures.
+Pilot training sessions for community support workers (CSWs) were held in March and April of 2023.
+The sessions lasted 2 and a half days, with 10-12 community support workers attending each site.
 Then, the pilot CIDD tool was administered from April to June.
 Each CSW identified 3 to 4 children in their respective communities and referred them to healthcare centres for an mhGAP assessment.
-A qualitative evaluation of collected pilot data was carried out in June, assessing the feasibility and acceptibility of the intervention.
+A qualitative evaluation of collected pilot data was carried out in June, assessing the feasibility and acceptability of the intervention.
 It involved focus group discussions with CSWs, mhGAP-trained officers and caregivers.

 A development paper abstract was submitted and presented at the International Society for Autism Research (INSAR) conference in Stockholm, Sweden, in May 2023.